apikcloud/docs/docs/04-organization.md

-# 4. Project Organization
+# Project Organization

+<mark> Status: Draft — Pending Review and Approval </mark>

-This document defines how every Odoo project is organized at Apik — from repository structure and module layout to **submodules**, **symlinks**, permissions, and update management.
+> This document defines how every Odoo project is organized at Apik —
+> from repository structure and module layout to **submodules**, **symlinks**, permissions, and update management.
-Its purpose is to ensure **consistency, maintainability, and reproducibility** across all environments.
+> Its purpose is to ensure **consistency, maintainability, and reproducibility** across all environments.

 ---

-## 4.1.
-General Principles
+## General Principles

 Each client project lives in a **dedicated Git repository** on GitHub.
 The repository contains the project's custom code and a **catalog of third‑party modules as Git submodules**